xriss/blender-mousepad/README.md

 Assign the **Middle** mouse button to 3Dcursor/whatever.

-These are the 3 types of actions already bound to the 3 mouse buttons in blender but maybe moved to different button so it fits the above rules.
+These are the 3 types of actions already bound to the 3 mouse buttons in blender but moved to different button so it fits the above rules.
 Note that sometimes blender follows the above convention by default so no change is necessary.
 This is an attempt to improve mouse button consistency and make a single/double button mouse or trackpad more serviceable.

 Although this sounds straightforward it is however rather hard to get right due to Blenders complexity and the possibility of accidentally